aeccitm/Fundamentos-de-Vision-Artificial/README.md

 In this second example, we provide a Matlab code that focuses on hologram reconstruction using the Fourier transform.
 Holograms are records of optical interference that contain three-dimensional information about an object.
 This code demonstrates how to apply the inverse Fourier transform to reconstruct the original image from the hologram.

-# Maize Disease Classification Model using SVM-
+# Maize Disease Classification Model using SVM

-part 1

 The third example consists of a maize disease classification model using a Support Vector Machine (SVM).
 We provide a code that trains and evaluates an SVM model to classify images of maize diseases into different categories.
 SVM is a supervised machine learning technique that can be highly useful for early diagnosis of plant diseases.

+Part 1
+Generation of the satos base from local binary patterns

-part 2
+Part 2
+SMV model